Rebar Concrete Foundations

 Minimum 12" lap joints where rebar sections meet, with proper tie-wire connections.

-Completed Rebar Foundation Court
+Completed Rebar Reinforced Concrete Court Slab

 Is Rebar Right for Your Project?